-Tanzania rapper Nay wa Mitego arrested for criticising president - BBC News
+U-turn over arrest of critical rapper

-Tanzania rapper Nay wa Mitego arrested for criticising president
+Tanzania rapper Nay wa Mitego freed after Magufuli criticism

-Tanzanian rapper Emmanuel Elibariki, known as Nay wa Mitego, has been arrested for releasing a song deemed insulting to the government.
+Tanzanian rapper Emmanuel Elibariki, known as Nay wa Mitego, has been released just a day after he was arrested for releasing a song deemed insulting to the government.

 The song emerged last week and has been widely shared on social media.